Certificates of On-Site Systems Approval (COSA)

 The Certificate of On-Site Systems Approval is issued by the Municipality of Anchorage (MOA) and serves as confirmation to a buyer and lending institution that the well and/or septic system serving a single family or duplex home have been inspected / tested by a professional engineer and were found to be in compliance with the applicable standards established by the MOA.

 In August of 1998 the Municipal Assembly passed an ordinance requiring that in order to transfer a title on any property that is served by a well or septic system, a Certificate of On-Site Systems Approval must be obtained.
 The intent of the ordinance was to help protect the public health by insuring that septic systems are functional and not creating a health hazard.
 In addition, it ensures that well water quality is safe to drink and in sufficient quantity to meet the basic needs of the family purchasing the house.

-For more information to go C.O.S.A.
+For more information go to C.O.S.A.
 Guidelines.

 The Certificate of On-Site Systems Approval inspection and testing process is summarized as follows:

-- Records of the well and septic system are obtained from the On-Site Water and Wastewater Program with the objective to verify if there is a documented and approved well & septic system on the property.
+- Records of the well and septic system are obtained from the On-Site Water and Wastewater Section with the objective to verify if there is a documented and approved well & septic system on the property.
 Undocumented systems will be required to be documented prior to approval.